-Take a Look Behind the Scenes of Modern Pork Production
+Take a Look Behind the Scenes of Modern Pork Production (VIDEO)

 An open door policy is a cornerstone of Lehmann Brothers Farms in Livingston County.
 And while biosecurity also remains a top priority when it comes to modern pork production, Art Lehmann says overcoming misconceptions and helping people to see where their food comes from is worth the effort it takes to bring visitors onto the farm.